niccokunzmann/somarosa.co.uk/content/about.md

 For most of my childhood and early adulthood, from seven years old onward, I lived in a body that felt shut down.
  Numb.

  Emotionally disconnected from life, from people, from myself.
-With unrecognised Autism and ADHD, and emotional needs that went unseen and unmet, I learned to mask everything.
+With unrecognised Autism and ADHD, and emotional needs that went unseen and unmet,  I lived in chronic shutdown.

  I internalised my entire life experience.
  I didn’t know the language for my emotions — most of the time, I didn’t even know what I was feeling.
- I lived in chronic shutdown.

 So I became the girl who said,
  “I’m fine,” - because it was easier than saying the truth “I don’t know what I’m feeling” or “I’m not okay but I don’t know what I need”

 When I heard people speak about “being an empath,” I wondered, Why don’t I feel much?
 What’s wrong with me?
 Looking back, now i can understand: